girish-kale/nuclear-crowding-analysis/README.md

 The other ImageJ macro files included here could be used for correcting errors, without having to start the whole analysis from scratch

+	use 'nuclear_domain_size_redo.ijm' to...
-	with 'nuclear_domain_size_redo.ijm', one can reload the segmentation and start from there with 'nuclear_domain_size_reanalyze.ijm', one can specifically process some timepoints without affecting others, starting from scratch
+		reload the segmentation and start from there use 'nuclear_domain_size_reanalyze.ijm' to...
+		specifically process some timepoints without affecting others, starting from scratch